JohnSnowLabs/spark-nlp/README.md

 If not using pyspark at all, you'll have to run the instructions pointed [here](#python-without-explicit-Pyspark-installation)

 ## Google Colab Notebook
-You can also use spark-nlp on Google Colab to quickly get started with spark-nlp.
-Only requirement is having a Google account, other than that, no installation is required.
+Google Colab is perhaps the easiest way to get started with spark-nlp.
+It requires no installation or set up other than having a Google account.

-Run the following code in Google colab notebook and start using spark-nlp right away.
+Run the following code in Google Colab notebook and start using spark-nlp right away.

 ```bash
 !apt-get install openjdk-8-jdk-headless -qq > /dev/null